 International standards guide effective AML/CFT regimes

 In order to help national governments implement effective AML/CFT regimes, the FATF issued a list of recommendations which set out a basic, universally applicable framework of measures covering the criminal justice system, the financial sector, certain non-financial businesses and professions, transparency of legal persons and arrangements, and mechanisms of international cooperation.
 In February 2012, these recommendations were revised and updated (The FATF Recommendations).
 In February 2013, the FATF adopted a revised common Methodology for Assessing Technical Compliance with the FATF Recommendations and the Effectiveness of AML/CFT Systems.
 The first assessments under the new Methodology have now started.
-The work of the FATF, as well as the IMF’s AML/CFT efforts, have been supported by the G-7 and the G-20, most recently in the context of initiatives to address the 2008–2009 international financial crisis and its aftermath.
+The work of the FATF, as well as the IMF’s AML/CFT efforts, have been supported by the G7 and the G20, most recently in the context of initiatives to address corruption and cross-border tax evasion.

 The IMF’s role in AML/CFT efforts